authgear/authgear-server/docs/specs/webhook.md

 ```

-### identity.username.deleted
+### identity.username.removed

-When a username login id is being deleted from an existing user.
+Occurs when username is removed from existing user.
+Username can be removed by user in setting page, removed by admin through admin api or portal.

 ```json5
 {